tektutor/openshift-1317oct-2025/Day3/README.md

 oc get routes
 curl http://hello-jegan.apps.ocp4.palmeto.org # Here you will see Hello Microservice v5.0

-# Let's perform rolling update by bumping up image version from 5.0 to 6.0 in the hello-deploy.yml file manually( you need to edit it)
+# Let's perform rolling update by bumping up image version from 5.0 to 6.0 in the hello-deploy.yml file manually
+# you need to edit and save the hello-deploy.yml before proceeding
 oc apply -f hello-deploy.yml
 oc get deploy,rs,po